MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 ### Geographical availabilities/restrictions

-The following list displays all the supported geographies in the public cloud:
+The following list displays all the supported Power Platform geographies in the public cloud:

 - Australia
 - Canada